 A leading retail chain shares its experiences in implementing a sustainability program, specifically how it is addressing its environmental and social impacts.
 Another paper discusses the nutrient impact of sustainable agriculture.
 The session ends with featured speakers discussing the challenges and opportunities provided by sustainability metrics.
 How can metric data be translated into actionable practical steps?
 Are they essential for food and beverage companies on the green journey?

 There is a growing consensus that intensive agricultural practices

 can have adverse implications on ecosystems.
 As well as changes in

 food production methods, there is a call for a wider pool of food

 crops, especially those that have lower environmental impacts.
 This

 session looks at food ingredients that encourage sustainability.

 The use of traditional knowledge in modern agriculture is explored.
 With growing concern about monoculture in agriculture, another paper discusses the re-emergence of ancient grains.
-Other topics include emerging natural sweeteners, new flavours for sustainability, and novel sustainable ingredient case studies.
-After an update on the pro-GM labeling movement, featured speakers will discuss whether the way forward is new food ingredients or changes to existing production methods: how can the food industry raise production levels whilst encouraging sustainability?
+Other topics include plant-based alternatives to proteins, sustainable processing methods, and novel sustainable ingredient case studies.
+An update is given on the move towards GM labeling in the US: what is on the horizon in 2014?
+Featured speakers will then discuss whether the way forward is new food ingredients or changes to existing production methods: how can the food industry raise production levels whilst encouraging sustainability?